 By MAXX Potential

-Autumn worked as an Apprentice for over a year, gaining valuable on-the-job tech experience before she exited MAXX Potential to work at Spring Oaks Capital, LLC.
+Antonio worked as an Apprentice for two years, gaining valuable on-the-job tech experience before he exited MAXX Potential to work at IC-Consult as a Security Consultant.

 What were you doing before MAXX Potential?
 What drew you to pursue a career in technology?